webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 --- abstract

 An application server can use the method described to voluntarily identify itself to a push service.
-This identification information can be used by the push service to attribute requests that are made by the same application server to a single entity.
-An application server can include additional information that the operator of a push service can use to contact the operator of the application server.
-This identification information can be used to restrict the use of a push subscription to a single application server.
+The "vapid" authentication scheme allows a client to include its an identity in a signed token with requests that it makes.
+The signature can be used by the push service to attribute requests that are made by the same application server to a single entity.
+The identification information can allow the operator of a push service to contact the operator of the application server.
+The signature can be used to restrict the use of a push subscription to a single application server.

 --- middle